dusanjp/symbol-shoestring/README.md

 Other wizard menus also perform the operation specified by --directory node.

-Even if there is no metadata setting, rest_overrides.json with an empty '{}' content is generated.
+When running setup on the wizard,Even if there is no metadata setting, rest_overrides.json with an empty '{}' content is generated.

 The wizard upgrade command always applies --rest-overrides shoestring/rest_overrides.json.